 If a DIY install is something you can handle, the next question is whether you want to monitor it yourself, where alerts are sent to your phone, or if it makes more sense to have a professional firm manage your 24/7 monitoring.
 There are many advantages to letting the pros monitor your home for you.
 You can be relaxing on the beach, or in a business meeting, and the minute an alarm in your home goes off, the security company can alert the authorities.
 You don't have to be on the alert at all hours, so you can take care of the other things in your life.

-As I mentioned in the previous article, Alexa has trouble recognizing some device names, so you may need to rename some of your gadgets for her.
-Alexa is also sensitive to exact wording, so you will need to make sure you say the exact phrase for her to work.
-For instance, you need to say "Alexa, ask Frontpoint to record a clip with the living room camera."
+Be aware that Alexa has trouble recognizing some device names, so you may need to rename some of your gadgets.
+Alexa is also sensitive to exact wording, so make sure you say the exact phrase.
+For instance, you need to say, "Alexa, ask Frontpoint to record a clip with the living room camera."
 These phrases can be pretty long, but if you use them frequently, you'll get used to saying the statements aloud.

 One of the most popular and affordable systems, Protect America, has monitoring plans that start at $19.99 a month.
 You can install and integrate Alexa yourself, but you will probably need to call Protect America to get them to enable voice control through your Alexa.
 This skill lets you control the security system, lights, locks, thermostats and other connected devices from anywhere in the world.